 What Are Pressure Washer Hoses?

-Simply put, a pressure washer hose is a hose that’s been specifically designed to handle the level of pressure that your pressure washer will exert.
+Simply put, a pressure washer hose is a hose that’s been specifically designed to handle the level of pressure that your electric pressure washer will exert.

 A garden hose cannot handle the force your pressure washer will exert, it will just burst.

 So what’s the difference?
 Your pressure washer hose is designed to be strong, this is why they tend to be rather stiff, and made from hard plastic.

 This is the main difference you garden hose is rubber and flexible, where your pressure washer hose is reinforced and designed to handle the level of pressure your pressure washer will produce.